Coronavirus – what it means for you

 When you complete the form you’ll get an email confirmation to print or show on your phone.
 You’ll need to show the confirmation to immigration officials when you arrive in the UK.

-If you don’t fill in the form, you might get a fine of up to £100.
+If you don’t fill in the form, you might get a fine of up to £100 – the fine can be up to £3,200 if you give the wrong address.
 If you’re not a British or Irish citizen, you might not be allowed into the UK.

 Self-isolating for 14 days